brechtvdv/Article-Open-Traffic-Lights/content/sota.md

 ### Linked Data Fragments

-[Linked Data Fragments](cite:cites tpf) is a conceptual framework that allows to compare Web interfaces (a datadump, SPARQL-endpoint, subject page...) that publish RDF datasets by describing how they represent fragments of these datasets.
+[Linked Data Fragments](cite:cites tpf) is a conceptual framework that allows to compare Linked Data Web interfaces (a datadump, SPARQL-endpoint, subject page...) by describing how they publish fragments of their RDF datasets.
 Such a Linked Data Fragment consists of three parts:

 * a **selector** defines which parts of the datasets belong to a fragment.
 For example: only sensor observations that are generated between a certain time interval.
 * **metadata** about the fragment.
 For example: the license that is applied.